Creamed Corn Pudding

 A spoon lifting a serving of creamed corn pudding from a white cast iron skillet.

 Don’t you just love creamed corn?
-Of course, creamed corn from scratch is the best, with the fresh corn kernels cut from the cob, and the sweet, starchy corn liquid scraped into the pot with a knife or corn scraper. 😋
+Of course, homemade creamed corn is the best, with fresh kernels cut straight from the cob and the sweet, starchy liquid scraped into the pot with a knife or corn scraper.
+But you can also find some great options frozen or canned, which makes things super convenient, and perfect for this easy Southern corn pudding recipe!

 Baked corn pudding in a large skillet.